metamacro/yolo-movement-classifier/readme.md

 $ deactivate # when done
 ```

-For ease of use, the [tensorflow-yolov4](https://pypi.org/project/yolov4/) Python module was used, which is a YOLOv4 implementation in Tensorflow 2.
+For ease of use, the [tensorflow-yolov4](https://pypi.org/project/yolov4/) Python module was used, which is a YOLOv4 implementation in TensorFlow 2.
 For further documentation refer to the [project wiki](https://wiki.loliot.net/docs/lang/python/libraries/yolov4/python-yolov4-about/)

 To install tensorflow-yolov4 install: